patternfly/patternfly-react/packages/react-core/src/components/AlertGroup/examples/AlertGroup.md

 ## Examples
 ### Static alert group
-These alerts are discoverable from within the normal page content flow, and will not be announced individually/explicitly to assistive technology.
+These alerts appear on page load and are discoverable from within the normal page content flow, and will not be announced individually/explicitly to assistive technology.
 ```js
 import React from 'react';
 import { Alert, AlertGroup } from '@patternfly/react-core';